quickwit-oss/quickwit/docs/tutorials/configure-aws-env.md

 :::note

-AWS will try different options to find the credentials, this resolution may take a few seconds before failing expecially when aws is not configured.
+AWS will try different options to find the credentials; this resolution may take up to 30 seconds before failing, especially when AWS is not configured.

 :::